TadLeonard/husl-numpy/README.md

 out[dark] = 0x00  # change selection to black
 ```

-This code gives us the light regions of the subject's face with a
+This code gives us the light regions of the subject's face against a
 black background:

 ![this image](images/light.jpg)